-Facebook and all other Social Media Sites - Are you aware that many of these sites have a minimum age limit of 13, so our pupils should NOT be using them.
+- Facebook and all other Social Media Sites have a minimum age limit of 13, so our pupils should NOT be using them

-Explore e-safety sites - There are lots of useful e-safety sites.
+- Explore e-safety sites.
 They are great fun to explore, so why not browse through them with your children?

 Remember help is always available at school if you are having any problems online.

 We encourage your children not to be afraid to talk to their teachers or another adult at school.

 Please click on the link below to read our Trust E-Safety and Acceptable Use Policy:

 If you or anyone you know is worried about Child Exploitation, Online Protection or anything related to Internet safety please click the links below which will take you to the CEOP reporting page as well as other useful sites.

 View National Online Safety Guides for popular apps/games/devices on our children's staying safe page: https://www.greatkimbleschool.co.uk/staying-safe/

 · Make sure you keep new online friends strictly online.
 If someone you don't know asks to be your online friend you must ensure an adult knows about it.